 Includes bibliographical references (pages 155-157).

 Copyright 2011 Darin Griffin Mohr

 Mohr, Darin Griffin.
-"Hybrid Runge-Kutta and quasi-Newton methods for unconstrained nonlinear optimization." dissertation, University of Iowa, 2011.
+"Hybrid Runge-Kutta and quasi-Newton methods for unconstrained nonlinear optimization."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.